-Class designation is based on the number of hours the degree seeking student has earned in courses offered at Huntingdon College, transferred from other accredited institutions, or awarded through AP, CLEP, IB, or DANTES credit.
+Class designation is based on the number of hours the degree-seeking student has earned in courses offered at Huntingdon College, transferred from other accredited institutions, or awarded through AP, CLEP, IB, or DANTES credit.
 The following is an explanation of class designation:

-Freshman: A student who has earned 0 - 23 hours of credit.

-Sophomore: A student who has earned 24 - 56 hours of credit.
+Freshman: A degree-seeking student who has earned 0 - 23 hours of credit.
+Sophomore: A degree-seeking student who has earned 24 - 56 hours of credit.

-Junior: A student who has earned 57 - 89 hours of credit.
+Junior: A degree-seeking student who has earned 57 - 89 hours of credit.

-Senior: A student who has earned 90 or more hours of credit.
+Senior: A degree-seeking student who has earned 90 or more hours of credit.

-Class designation does not necessarily reflect the student's readiness to graduate, progress in the chosen program of study, or the number of semesters of attendance.
+Class designation does not necessarily reflect the student's readiness to graduate, progress in the chosen major, or the number of semesters of attendance.